epfl-ada/ada-2022-project-borroworrob/docs/the_adaventure.md

 ## Correlation between success and actor ethnic diversity

-To analyse in more detail the ethnic representation in the movie industry, we can look at the more successful movie and the ethnic diversity in such.
-First we have to define a successfull movie we have in the dataset two datas that can be used : box-office and the number of movies.
+We can look at the more successful films and their ethnic diversity to get a better understanding of ethnic representation in the film industry.
+To begin, we must define a successful movie.
+Because only 28% of the datasets have box office revenue, we define a successful movie as having at least two famous actors in the cast.

-On the all dataset only 28% have a data for the revenue, it is not a lot as it's overall for all the countries on a long period of time.
-We can look at the distribution and see if it's relevant to work with this data.

-Looking at the data, we most of our data are for the USA and is much less for others countries.
-As it makes more sens to look at the ethnic deiversity in a country we will not use data with less than 1000 data because we will look in these datas as multiple ethnicities that will again dampen the number of data we have.
-We can select 5 countries with more data and see looking at the ethnic representation if we have cluster on the revenue.

-We prefer to work with another data for the success, as we don't have enought data in the revenu.
-We will define now the success for a movie as the success of actors playing in this movie.
-First to implement this we will look at the actors in the dataset and calculate the number of movies for each to define a ranking of successfull actors.

 ![Number of actors per movie](https://raw.githubusercontent.com/epfl-ada/ada-2022-project-borroworrob/main/docs/figures/18.png)

-We used a log scale as the distribution look more like a power low distribution.
-We can see that most actors have played less than 100 movies.
-We will use an arbitrary threshold and definition of success as the 10% actors with the most movies are the famous one.
+The majority of actors have appeared in fewer than 100 films, as can be seen.
+We will use an arbitrary success threshold and define the most famous actors as the 5% with the most films.
+A film is considered successful if it features more than two famous actors.

-Now that we have famous actors we want to find famous movies in the dataset, a new rule is that we consider a movie successfull if there is more than two famous actors playing in it.

-Now that we obtained the table with our famous movies we will look at some simple analysis like from which countries these movies are, or is there some diversity overall in the datas.
-A deeper analysis on the diversity with observational studies will be made later on.

 ![Number of movies - tf is this plot](https://raw.githubusercontent.com/epfl-ada/ada-2022-project-borroworrob/main/docs/figures/19.png)